 Mount Agung, standing tall at 3142 m at East is the highest mountain in Bali.
 It holds a spiritual significance to the Balinese as the Mother Temple of Besakih.
 Legend has it that it is created by the Hindu God Pashupati when he split the Mount Meru which is the spiritual axis of the universe.
 This mountain can be scaled in 6-7 hours with demanding hike.
 The hike itself is an adventure and many travelers find it a rewarding after experiencing it.
 On the way, you can visit the Pasar Agung temple which is one of Bali’s nine directional temples.
 There is also the Besakih Temple which stands dramatically on the southern slopes of Mount Agung.

 Mount Rinjani in Lombok is the second highest volcano in Indonesia at 3726 m.
 It is also among one of the most active volcanoes here.
 It ha a caldera of 50 km square with a crater lake in it called Segara Anak.
 Many pilgrims come yearly to this lake to make offerings to the gods and the lake.
-To hike this volcano mountain would take two days of demanding trekking but the view at the summit is all so worth it.
+To hike this Indonesian volcano would take two days of demanding trekking but the view at the summit is all so worth it.
 Due to Lombok being one of the emerging travel places in Indonesia, you will find quite a number of travelers scaling this mountain with you but fret not as the beauty is for all to marvel at together.

 |-> Find the best hotel deals in Gunung Rinjani National Park *|